-Name of Dike: Eagle Valley Generating Station - Ash Pond System
+Name of Dik e: Petersburg Generating Stati on - Ash Pond System

-Date of Drill:
+Date of Drill :

-A. The current EAP is on hand and all revisions have been inserted.
-B. The readiness evaluated in the drill was acceptable.
-C. The communications network is correct and was verified.
-D. The training of personnel is sufficient and acceptable.
-E. The EAP Annual Review procedures were followed.
+B. The C. The D. The current EAP is on hand and all readiness evaluated in the drill communications network is contraining of personnel is sufficient EAP Annual Review procedures. was acceptable. orrect and was verified. ent and acceptable. rted.

-Additional Comments:
+Additional C omments:

-(individual responsible for conducting EAP Annual Review) Date
+(individual res EAP Annual F ponsible for conducting Review) Date

-(printed name)
+(printed name )

-(EAP Coordinator) Date
+(EAP Coordin ator) Date

-(printed name)
+(printed name) )